mmontesanonyc/sandbox/README.md

 - A **measure** is a sub-unit of an indicator - For example, an indicator may have one measure that is the number of asthma emergency department visits, and another measure is the rate per 100,000 people of asthma emergency department visits.
 - A **geography** is the geographic scale of the data.
 Most indicators have data at the Citywide and Boroughs geographies, as well as data at several different neighborhood geographies, including Community District, Neighborhood Tabulation Area, and UHF42 neighborhoods.
 - Any given **value** is a value for a measure of an indicator, at a geography, for a time period.

+You may notice that the data files (in `/static/indicators/data`) have the following fields:
+- MeasureID: a unique numeric ID for the measure
+- GeoID: a ID for the geographic unit
+- GeoType: the geography to which the GeoID applies; eg, a datapoint might have the GeoID of "1", which means "The Bronx" if the GeoType is "Borough," or "NYC" if the GeoType is "Citywide" (GeoLookup.csv is a reference file for geographies, GeoTypes, GeoIDs, and names).
+- TimePeriodID: a unique ID for the time period for the data point (TimePeriods.json is a reference file for TimePeriodIDs)
+- Value: the data value.
+- CI: the confidence interval, if it applies to this measure
+- DisplayValue: the value, as a string intended for display.
+This field is used if, for example, a value might be suppressed and not intended for display.
+- Note: A note accompanying this datapoint, if applicable.

 ## Aspects of the different views
 **Table**: Each indicator by default displays a table, which shows all measures for the indicator, all geographies, and the most recent time period.